merks/p2repo-sbom/docs/overview.md

 that are used for other aspects of the component mapping process.
 Some properties may even be mapped directly to [properties](https://cyclonedx.org/docs/1.6/json/#components_items_properties) of the component;
-this is the case only for properties that are not otherwise mapped or are not recognized to be no of direct interest.
+this is the case only for properties that are not otherwise mapped or are not recognized to be of direct interest.

 ### PURL